 No right of subrogation can arise in favor of an insurer against its own insured since, by definition, subrogation exists only with respect to rights of the insurer against third persons to whom the insurer owes no duty.
 Home Ins.
 Co. v.
 Pinski Bros., Inc., 500 P.2d 945 (Mont.
 1972) (subrogation prohibited against target-insured to which insurer coincidentally issued a liability policy).
-This is true both as to the named insured and as to any party to whom coverage is extended under the policy terms; an additional insured is entitled to the same protection as the named insured.
-Truck Ins.
-Exchange v.
-Transport Indem.
-Co., 591 P.2d 188 (Mont.
-1979).
 This rule also applies to subrogation when the subrogor and target are covered by the same policy.
 Continental Ins.
 Co. v.
 Bottomly, 817 P.2d 1162 (Mont.
 1991).